lamps-wg/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 ---
-title: "EUF-CMA for the Cryptographic Message Syntax (CMS) SignedData"
+title: "Best Practices for CMS SignedData with Regards to Signed Attributes"
-abbrev: "EUF-CMA for CMS SignedData"
+abbrev: "BCP for CMS SignedData signedAttrs"
-category: std
+category: bcp

 docname: draft-vangeest-lamps-cms-euf-cma-signeddata-latest
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"